 And by the way, that is going to be running there.

-Over at MSDNC, commentator Zerlina Maxwell joining on the speculation that Biden might step aside to leave Kamala Harris as president.
+This is funny over at MSDNC, commentator Zerlina Maxwell joining on the speculation that Biden might step aside to leave Kamala Harris as president.

-What Joe did today is not only make history by selecting Kamala Harris to be his running, but but he also set it up that the first woman president could be a black woman.
+What Joe did today is not only make history by selecting Kamala Harris to be his running, but he also set it up that the first woman president could be a black woman.

 That's something that I'm just frankly in awe of at this moment, suggesting that the decision had demonstrated that she could be commander-in-chief from day one.

-Uh why did she only get 2% of the Democratic primary vote?
+Why did she only get 2% of the Democratic primary vote?

-Susan Rice saying and expecting to get a prominent job in the Biden administration.
+Susan Rice saying and expecting to get a prominent job in the Biden administration, I'm ready to serve.

 I'm excited about this.